What is Counselling?

 What you want from counselling may change over time so it is important to do things at your own pace.
 It can also be hard work at times and will take some energy but counselling can and does help.

 It is important that you feel comfortable with your counsellor.
 You and your counsellor will regularly review how things are going.

-Both face-to-face, telephone and Skype counselling offer the same level of support and confidentiality.
+Both face-to-face, telephone and online counselling offer the same level of support and confidentiality.

-Telephone and Skype counselling is ideal for anyone who is unable to come to the establishment or you just may feel more comfortable accessing the service remotely.
+Telephone and online counselling is ideal for anyone who is unable to come to the establishment or you just may feel more comfortable accessing the service remotely.